When Does Confidence-Based Cascade Deferral Suffice?: Experimental Illustration

 From~\S\ref{sec:oracle_experiment}, one may construct better deferral rules by querying model 2 for its confidence.
 Practically, however, querying model 2 at inference time defeats the entire purpose of cascades.
 To that end, we now compare confidence-based deferral and the post-hoc estimators (\Cref{tbl:post_hoc_estimates}), which do \emph{not} need to invoke model 2 at inference time.
 We consider each of the settings from \Cref{sec:chow-versus-oracle}, and demonstrate that post-hoc deferral can significantly outperform confidence-based deferral.
 We present more experimental results in \Cref{app:more_results}, where we illustrate post-hoc deferral rules for $K > 2$ models.

-\paragraph{Post hoc model training} In all of the following experiments, the post-hoc model $g\colon \XCal \to \mathbb{R}$ is based on a lightweight, three-layer Multi-Layer Perceptron (MLP) that takes as input the probability outputs from model 1.
+\paragraph{Post hoc model training.} For a post-hoc approach to be practical, the overhead from invoking a post-hoc model must be small relative to the costs of $h^{(1)}$ and $h^{(2)}$.
+To this end, in all of the following experiments, the post-hoc model $g\colon \XCal \to \mathbb{R}$ is based on a lightweight, three-layer Multi-Layer Perceptron (MLP) that takes as input the probability outputs from model 1.
 That is, $g(x) = \mathrm{MLP}(p^{(1)}(x))$ where $p^{(1)}(x) \in \Delta_L$ denotes all probability outputs from model 1.
 Learning $g$ amounts to learning the MLP as the two base models are fixed.
 We train $g$ on a held-out validation set.
 For full technical details of the post-hoc model architecture and training, see \Cref{app:hyperparams}.
 We use the objectives described in \Cref{tbl:post_hoc_estimates} to train $g$.

 [1]{{ #1}}